DarkflameUniverse/DarkflameServer/README.md

 * authconfig.ini
 * chatconfig.ini
 * masterconfig.ini
+* sharedconfig.ini
 * worldconfig.ini
-* **locale/**
-  * locale.xml
-* **res/**
-  * cdclient.fdb
-  * chatplus_en_us.txt
-  * **macros/**
 * ...

-  * **BrickModels/**
-    * ...
-  * **maps/**
-    * **navmeshes/**
-      * ...
-    * ...
-* ...
+Your `sharedconfig.ini` file should have:
+* The `client_path` option filled in with the location of your packed client.
+* A MySQL/MariaDB database is setup with the credentials filled in

 ## Running the server
-If everything has been configured correctly you should now be able to run the `MasterServer` binary.
+* If everything has been configured correctly you should now be able to run the `MasterServer` binary.
 Darkflame Universe utilizes port numbers under 1024, so under Linux you either have to give the binary network permissions or run it under sudo.

 ### First admin user
-Run `MasterServer -a` to get prompted to create an admin account.
+* Run `MasterServer -a` to get prompted to create an admin account.
 This method is only intended for the system administrator as a means to get started, do NOT use this method to create accounts for other users!

-### Account Manager
+### Nexus Dashboard

-Follow the instructions [here](https://github.com/DarkflameUniverse/AccountManager) to setup the DLU account management Python web application.
+* Follow the instructions [here](https://github.com/DarkflameUniverse/NexusDashboard) to setup the DLU Nexus Dashboard web application.
 This is the intended way for users to create accounts.

 ### Admin levels

-The admin level, or game master level, is specified in the `accounts.gm_level` column in the MySQL database.
+* The admin level, or Game Master level (hereafter referred to as gmlevel), is specified in the `accounts.gm_level` column in the MySQL database.
 Normal players should have this set to `0`, which comes with no special privileges.
-The system administrator will have this set to `9`, which comes will all privileges.
-Admin level `8` should be used to give a player a majority of privileges without the safety critical once.
+The system administrator will have this set to `9`, which comes will all privileges. gmlevel `8` should be used to give a player a majority of privileges without the safety critical once.

-While a character has a gmlevel of anything but 0, some gameplay behavior will change.
-When testing gameplay, you should always use a character with a gmlevel of 0.
+While a character has a gmlevel of anything but `0`, some gameplay behavior will change.
+When testing gameplay, you should always use a character with a gmlevel of `0`.

 ## User guide
-A few modifications have to be made to the client.
+* A few modifications have to be made to the client.

 ### Client configuration
 To connect to a server follow these steps: